DrabWeb/Sudachi/README.md

 ## Current Implemented Features
 * Theme Engine

-> * Customize most colors of the application
+> * Customize all colors of the application
-> * Customize most images of the application(Media icons, folder icon, ETC.)
+> * Customize all images of the application(Media icons, folder icon, ETC.)

 * Player